Tacoma Mall shooting: Details

-Shooter
+Perpetrator

-The perpetrator in the shootings was 20-year-old Dominick Sergio Maldonado (born September 22, 1985), who had an extensive juvenile criminal record including burglary, theft, and possession of burglary tools.
+Dominick Sergio Maldonado (born September 22, 1985) was identified as the perpetrator in the shootings and had an extensive juvenile criminal record including burglary, theft, and possession of burglary tools.
 He had also been given a court order not to possess any weapons.
 At the time of the shooting, Maldonado had recently separated from his girlfriend, and had been using methamphetamine without sleep for almost a week.

 Trial and imprisonment

-Maldonado was charged with eight counts of first-degree assault, four counts of first-degree kidnapping, and two counts of unlawful possession of a firearm.
-He pleaded not guilty to the charges and has since been through five different lawyers and three defense teams.
+Maldonado was charged with eight counts of first-degree assault, four counts of first-degree kidnapping, and two counts of unlawful possession of a firearm, pleading not guilty to the charges.
+He has been represented by five different lawyers and three defense teams.

 Maldonado was convicted on October 2, 2007, and sentenced to 163 years in prison on November 2.
 He unsuccessfully attempted to escape from the Clallam Bay Corrections Center on June 29, 2011.
 During the escape attempt, Maldonado took a corrections officer hostage using a pair of scissors.
-Kevin Newland, a second inmate, was shot and killed by a guard after driving a forklift through a set of doors and crashing it into a perimeter fence.
+Kevin Newland, a second inmate who had been serving a 45 year sentence for murdering Jamie Lynn Drake in 2006, was shot once and killed by a guard after driving a forklift through a set of doors and crashing it into a perimeter fence.
+The guard who Maldonado held hostage was sent to the hospital for minor injuries.
+Maldonado was married in prison in the spring of 2007.

 Citing "safety/security concerns", the Washington State Department of Corrections transferred Maldonado to ADX Florence in Colorado on May 11, 2016.
+He was briefly transferred out of ADX Florence but returned in May 2023, and remains incarcerated there.